A poor woman had two sons. One went away to sea. The other became Vice-President of the United States. And neither poor boy was ever heard of again.

 - When Daniel Webster was offered the office of vice president, he famously replied "I do not propose to be buried until I am really dead and in my coffin."

 - Deputy prime ministers too.
 Tony Blair's deputy PM John Prescott was given the non-job as a sop to the traditionalist wing of the Labor Party and as a token working-class hero.
 In practice, he was a powerless figure of fun used to deflect criticism away from the real power base.
-Current PM David Cameron's deputy Nick Clegg is used very much in the Prescott tradition and only got the job to keep the Liberal Party in coalition.
+Current PM David Cameron's deputy Nick Clegg is used very much in the Prescott tradition and only got the job to keep the Liberal Democrats in coalition.

 - Zig Zagged Trope in Australian politics.
 Whenever the Coalition (the Liberals and the Nationals) is in power the Deputy Prime Minister is the leader of the National Party, who usually falls under this.
 However, when Labor is in power the Deputy Prime Minister is also the Deputy Leader of the Labor Party, who occasionally takes the leadership at some point (most recently Julia Gillard).